Ask one good question like 'What goal are you working toward?' and let people share at whatever depth feels right. Skips small talk entirely.

 Easy

-Give people 1 minute of quiet time to think about their answer
+Give everyone 1 minute of silent thinking time

-Pair them up to share for 3-7 minutes
+Pair people up to share answers for 3-5 minutes

-Silent Reflection: Have people write their answers before sharing
+Written Reflection: Have people write answers before sharing verbally

-Speed Rounds: Use multiple quick questions with different partners (2 mins each)
+Speed Rounds: Use multiple questions with different partners, 2 minutes each

-Deep Dive: Use one question for extended 15-minute conversations
+Deep Dive: One question for extended 15-minute conversations

 Two Truths and a Lie is a classic ice breaker game where each person shares three statements—two true, one false—while others guess the lie.
 Simple rules, zero materials, maximum engagement.